Skip to content

 7. Reading and Text Adaption

-How to use AI to create level-appropriate reading materials and adapt existing texts for different learner needs.
+How to use AI to create level-appropriate reading materials and adapt existing texts for different CEFR levels and learner needs.

 8. Writing